isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 * **Images** - You can assemble images for an offer set.
 Each image includes a different offer in the set.

-* **Image template** - You can parameterize image templates in Adobe Dynamic Media Classic with the Build > Template Basics command.
+* **Image template** - You can parameterize image templates in Adobe Dynamic Media Classic with the **[!UICONTROL Build]** > Template Basics command.
 Through parameters, components of the template — the text in text frames, the different images — can be swapped out and customized.
 For an offer set, you can use template parameters to create variations on the same image in your offer set, for example.
-For information about creating and parameterizing image templates, see Creating template parameters.
+For information about creating and parameterizing image templates, see [Create template parameters](creating-template-parameters.md#creating_template_parameters).

+See also [Template Basics](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/553_Template%20Basics_converted%20renamed_Dynamic%20Banners-AVS) training video.

 * **Video** - You can assemble video for an offer set.
 Each video is a different offer in the set.